 But if the problem is not resolved internally, then your next step is to File a complaint with the California Department of Fair Employment and Housing ("DFEH").

 This step applies regardless of whether you are dealing with harassment or discrimination (or both).
-The complaint must be filed within one (1) year of the harassment or discrimination.
+Generally, the complaint must be filed within three (3) years of the harassment or discrimination.6

-Finally, you may file a civil lawsuit against your employer or the individual(s) who harassed or discriminated against you, once DFEH issues you a "right to sue" notice.
+Finally, you may file a civil lawsuit against your employer or the individual(s) who harassed or discriminated against you, once DFEH issues you a "right to sue" notice.7

 For questions about the distinction between workplace harassment and employment discrimination under California's Fair Employment and Housing Act, or to discuss your case confidentially with one of our skilled California labor and employment attorneys, do not hesitate to contact us at Shouse Law Group.